b1gh3ro/netflix/README.md

-## 🌟 Sumanth Samala's Netflix inspired Portfolio 🌟 - https://sumanthsamala.com/
+## 🌟 Keira Antao's Netflix inspired Portfolio 🌟 - https://sumanthsamala.com/

 Welcome to my personal portfolio project! 🚀 This website showcases my work, skills, and experiences in web development.
 It's designed to be lightweight, customizable, and professional while maintaining an approachable style.